ethanhyde/Fall22/Psych/Class notes.md

 Broadbent's model
 - One of first explicit models of memory
-- Influenced by information theory
+- Influenced by infourmation theory
 - Proposed three main structs
 - S-system
 	- Sensory info